Bounteous-Inc/youtube-google-analytics/readme.md

 ## Installation

 This plugin will play nicely with any other existing plugin that interfaces with the YouTube Iframe API, so long as it is loaded after any existing code.
-Otherwise, if another function overwrites the <code>window.onYouTubeIframeAPIReady</code> property, it will fail silentlyThis plugin will play nicely with any other existing plugin that interfaces with the YouTube Iframe API, so long as it is loaded after any existing code.
-Otherwise, if another function overwrites the <code>window.onYouTubeIframeAPIReady</code> property, it will fail silently.
+Otherwise, if another function overwrites the window.onYouTubeIframeAPIReady property, it will fail silently.
 ### Universal or Classic Google Analytics Installation:

 The plugin is designed to be plug-and-play.
 By default, the plugin will try and detect if you have Google Tag Manager, Universal Analytics, or Classic Google Analytics, and use the appropriate syntax for the event.
 If you are **not** using Google Tag Manager to fire your Google Analytics code, store the plugin on your server and include the lunametrics-youtube-v7.gtm.js script file somewhere on the page.